 While every injury differs from patient to patient, it’s important to entrust in the recovery process and allow your joints the time they need to heal and begin functioning again.
-Shoulders are complex and each crucial aspect of the joint needs to work in unison to achieve full range of motion.
+Shoulders are complex, and each crucial aspect of the joint needs to work in unison to achieve a full range of motion.

 Rotator cuff surgery repair

 After undergoing rotator cuff arthroscopic surgery, physical therapy will be necessary to restore strength and regain control of motion.
 Rotator cuff healing is separated into phases.
 Each stage of the process accounts for your limitations and level of strength.

 - Passive Motion: This initial phase could last up to six weeks and focuses on movement without contracting the rotator cuff muscles.
 Your physical therapist will move your arm in a variety of positions to improve your range of motion.

 - Active Motion: When there is enough healing in the tendons, active motion helps to improve your arm control without resistance.
 This is the first stage where you’ll practice exercising without support from your physical therapist.

 - Strengthening: This focuses on strengthening your rotator cuff muscles using light resistance, as they have become weak without use.
 You’ll learn safe techniques to re-engage specific muscles.

 - Recovery: Reaching the final stage of healing is entirely dependent on the patient’s dedication to the protocol and the size of the tear.